Church-Web-Development/nic-website/EMAILJS_SETUP.md

 {{message}}

 ---
-This message was sent via the CIC website contact form.
+This message was sent via the NIC website contact form.
 Reply directly to this email to respond to {{from_name}}.
 ```

 4. **Important Settings:**
-   - Set "From Name" to: `CIC Website Contact Form`
+   - Set "From Name" to: `NIC Website Contact Form`
    - Set "Reply To" to: `{{from_email}}` (this allows you to reply directly to the sender)

 5. Click **Save** and note down your **Template ID** (e.g., `template_xyz789`)